DragonSenses/Curiosity/JavaScript2/Regular expressions/15-regex-catastrophic-backtracking/regex-catastrophic-backtracking.md

 # Catastrophic backtracking

+In this article we'll cover two ways how to solve "catastrophic backtracking":

+1. Rewrite the regexp to lower the possible combinations count.

+2. Prevent backtracking.

 Some regular expressions are looking simple, but can execute a veeeeeery long time, and even "hang" the JavaScript engine.

 Sooner or later most developers occasionally face such behavior.
 The typical symptom -- a regular expression works fine sometimes, but for certain strings it "hangs", consuming 100% of CPU.